irike1/-master/readme.md

 4. control a ws2805 chain
 5. setup Bluetooth connection

 Since (as far as I know) zephyr does not 32-bit rgb chains, I am currently attempting to stop using their led_strip drivers, and instead, reference a modified, local version.
-While I would love to help
+While I would love to help update the official drivers, I am not confident enough to not break everything.